Formatting contexts

 Setting the

-.
-These can be controlled by setting thedisplay
+blockandinline.
+These can be controlled by setting thedisplayproperty.

 These are controlling the outer display type which controls how the element participates in the flow layout.